Nan-L/cmpt276-b/README.md

 Buyers can purchase books from sellers through website’s listing pages.
 All books are categorized in listing page, and can be filtered by price or conditions.
 Listing pages also have a chart of the high, low, and mean prices of past sales for any given books.

-Thus, the buyers and sellers will know the accepted prices of the books they are going to purchase/sell.
+Thus, buyers and sellers will know the accepted prices of the books they are going to purchase/sell.

 ## APIs